If you were asked to recall the most romantic period of your relationship with you spouse, what comes to mind?

 Obviously, intimacy in marriage is not only made up of the physical aspect as described above.
-Growthtrac has interviewed many marriage experts such as Gary Chapman, Gary Smalley, Dannah Gresh Les & Leslie Parrott, Dr. John Thompson and many others who have written excellent books and articles regarding intimacy in marriage (see our article index page).
+Growthtrac has interviewed many marriage experts such as Gary Chapman, Gary Smalley, Dannah Gresh Les & Leslie Parrott, Dr. John Thompson and many others who have written excellent books and articles regarding intimacy in marriage.
 A suggested reading list will be available for you at the conclusion of this series.

 In subsequent articles we’ll discover some of their suggestions and focus more on the emotional and physical dimensions of intimacy in marriage.
 We’ll look at how to develop your passion for intimacy, learn how to demonstrate the real passionate you and how to use that passion to reach the “celebration” that God intended us to have in our marriages including some tips for Recharging Your Intimacy Batteries!